Tachyphylaxis: Beta-2 agonists

-Inhalation of an agonist for the beta-2 adrenergic receptor, such as salbutamol (albuterol in the US), is the most common treatment for asthma.
+Inhalation of an agonist for the beta-2 adrenergic receptor, such as salbutamol (albuterol — USAN), is the most common treatment for asthma.
 Polymorphisms of the beta-2 receptor play a role in tachyphylaxis.
 Expression of the Gly-16 allele (glycine at position 16) results in greater receptor downregulation by endogenous catecholamines at baseline compared to Arg-16.
 This results in a greater single-use bronchodilator response in individuals homozygous for Arg-16 compared to Gly-16 homozygotes.
 However, with regular beta-2 agonist use, asthmatic Arg-16 individuals experience a significant decline in bronchodilator response.
 This decline does not occur in Gly-16 individuals.
 It has been proposed that the tachyphylactic effect of regular exposure to exogenous beta-2 agonists is more apparent in Arg-16 individuals because their receptors have not been downregulated prior to agonist administration.

 Nicotine

 Nicotine may also show tachyphylaxis over the course of a day, although the mechanism of this action is unclear.